mwesterham/cse412-retail-app/README.md

 `sudo -u postgres psql -d cse412`

-`/password`
+`\password`

+10. Return to terminal, now add ssh inside VM

+`sudo apt install openssh-server`

-10. Now on your local machine (not the VM) start an ssh tunnel to the port found in step 3.
+11. Now on your local machine (not the VM) start an ssh tunnel to the port found in step 3.
 Use the port set in step 6 to tunnel into.
 Also set a new port (in this case 4444) to access the postgres server through on your local machine.

 `ssh -p 2222 mwesterham@localhost -L 4444:localhost:5432`